 - In this article you will find my China travel guide.

-In this page you can find my reportage about the “Lotus Feet”.
-Here my travel guide to Xishuangbanna, in southern Yunnan.
+On this page, you can find my reportage about the “Lotus Feet”.
+Here is my travel guide to Xishuangbanna, in southern Yunnan.
+Here is an article about another nice place close to Kunming and Yiliang: Mile and here are some info about Fuxian Lake near Kunming.